bwasilewski/HTML5Base/README.md

  #HTML5Base v2.0

 HTML5Base is a long-forgotten and re-imagined attempt to simplify the creation of new projects utilizing the latest web technologies out of the box such as Node.js, Grunt, SASS and Compass.

-This project will do lots of things for you - it will separate your development files (_src) from your testing files (_dist), allow for simple Javascript hinting, file concatenation, HTML includes, SASS compilation, and much more.
-Forget about wasting time bootstrapping projects yourself.
+This project does lots of things for you, including:

+* SASS with Compass
+* File cleanup (removal of logging statements for production files, etc)
+* File Concatenation
+* File minification
+* Javascript hinting
+* HTML Includes

 ##Requirements